Romancing with the clouds in Munnar, Kerala

 Devikulam Lake: A lovely body of water where Sita is believed to have a taken a dip.

 Eravikulam National Park: Located in Idukki District, Eravikulam National Park is only 15kms from Munnar.
 A sprawling 97 sq km park, it lies along the high ranges of the western coast.
-The sheer beauty of the place and the rich fauna lures the travellers who come to see if they can spot the Nilgiri Tahr [Nilgiri Ibex], half of the world’s population which is found right here.
+The sheer beauty of the place and the rich fauna lure the travelers who come to see if they can spot the Nilgiri Tahr [Nilgiri Ibex], half of the world’s population which is found right here.
 The Rajamala is the natural habitat of this rare mountain goat.
-Besides these, if you are lucky, you can spot the leopard, tiger, elephant, malabar civet,barking deer, nilgai, sambar deer , langur and many others
+Besides these, if you are lucky, you can spot the leopard, tiger, elephant, Malabar civet, barking deer, nilgai, sambar deer, langur and many others

 On the other hand, if it is just some time of uncluttered intimacy that you are looking for then just stay at any one of the many truly beautiful resorts and head out for long, un-premeditated walks and see where the path takes you.
 Munnar hidden delights can be both pleasantly surprising and rewarding.